Vallabhbhai Patel: Early life and background

 Patel practised law in Godhra, Borsad, and Anand while taking on the financial burdens of his homestead in Karamsad.
 Patel was the first chairman and founder of "Edward Memorial High School" Borsad, today known as Jhaverbhai Dajibhai Patel High School.
-When he had saved enough for his trip to England and applied for a pass and a ticket, they were addressed to "V. J. Patel," at the home of his elder brother Vithalbhai, who had the same initials as Vallabhai.
+When he had saved enough for his trip to England and applied for a pass and a ticket, they were addressed to "V. J. Patel", at the home of his elder brother Vithalbhai, who had the same initials as Vallabhbhai.
 Having once nurtured a similar hope to study in England, Vithalbhai remonstrated his younger brother, saying that it would be disreputable for an older brother to follow his younger brother.
 In keeping with concerns for his family's honour, Patel allowed Vithalbhai to go in his place.

 In 1909 Patel's wife Jhaverba was hospitalised in Bombay (present-day Mumbai) to undergo major surgery for cancer.
 Her health suddenly worsened and, despite successful emergency surgery, she died in the hospital.
 Patel was given a note informing him of his wife's demise as he was cross-examining a witness in court.
 According to witnesses, Patel read the note, pocketed it, and continued his cross-examination and won the case.
 He broke the news to others only after the proceedings had ended.
 Patel decided against marrying again.
 He raised his children with the help of his family and sent them to English-language schools in Bombay.
-At the age of 36, he journeyed to England and enrolled at the Middle Temple Inn in London.
+At the age of 36, he journeyed to England and enrolled at the Middle Temple in London.
 Completing a 36-month course in 30 months, Patel finished at the top of his class despite having had no previous college background.

 Returning to India, Patel settled in Ahmedabad and became one of the city's most successful barristers.
 Wearing European-style clothes and sporting urbane mannerisms, he became a skilled bridge player.
 Patel nurtured ambitions to expand his practice and accumulate great wealth and to provide his children with modern education.
 He had made a pact with his brother Vithalbhai to support his entry into politics in the Bombay Presidency, while Patel remained in Ahmedabad to provide for the family.